Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

       ```
       - **Record this UUID** for the bootloader (`root=UUID=...`) and `/etc/fstab`.
   - **Swap File/Partition Offset (for Hibernation)**:
-    - For a swap file on a BTRFS subvolume, compute the physical offset for the `resume_offset` kernel parameter:
+    - If using a swap file on a BTRFS subvolume for hibernation, compute the physical offset for the resume_offset kernel parameter.
+Ensure the swap file is created with chattr +C to disable Copy-on-Write (done in Step 4e).
+Get the resume_offset:
       ```bash
       SWAP_OFFSET=$(btrfs inspect-internal map-swapfile -r /mnt/swap/swapfile | awk '{print $NF}')
+      # Alternatively, after Step 4e: SWAP_OFFSET=$(cat /etc/swap_offset)
       echo $SWAP_OFFSET  # Should output a numerical offset like 12345678
       ```
-      - **Record this SWAP_OFFSET** for kernel parameters and `/etc/fstab`.
+      - **Record this SWAP_OFFSET value.
+Insert it directly into your systemd-boot kernel parameters (e.g., in /etc/mkinitcpio.d/linux.preset) and /etc/fstab (for the swapfile entry with resume_offset=).
-      - **Note**: This offset is critical for hibernation support and must be accurate.
+      - **Note**: This offset is critical for hibernation support and must be accurate—recompute if the swap file changes.
 - **a) Partition the Second NVMe M.2 (/dev/nvme1n1)**:
   - Create a GPT partition table with an ESP and a LUKS partition:
     ```bash